-Controls provide reasonable assurance that development of new applications and changes to existing applications are tested, authorized, properly implemented, and documented.
+Controls provide reasonable assurance that changes to applications are tested, authorized, properly implemented, and documented.

 Fiscal Service has documented procedures for the testing, authorizing, implementation, and documentation of application software changes.
-The application change control process is under the control and direction of BTD.
+The application change control process is under the control and direction of OSD.